Showing posts with label Warp Records. Show all posts

 Warp Records: 2002

 Geogaddi came out about the time the Cult Of BoC was at its insufferable worst, ridiculous amounts of love and praise gushing in on any and all music scene message forums you’d happen to frequent.
 It wasn’t just the ravers slobbering over the Scottish duo either, but the indie kids who never gave ‘techno’ much pause were citing Music Has The Right To Children as the best electronic album ever.
-Okay, enjoy you’re stay here; there’s more than enough Boards to go around.
+Okay, enjoy your stay here; there’s more than enough Boards to go around.
 For the love of God though, please cease the idolization and trumped-up mythology surrounding these guys - they just make charming music for the after-hours.

 Whatever you thought about their PR and fanbase, you couldn’t fault the music, much of which remained quite exceptional for its time.
 Unfortunately, with all the garrulous hype surrounding them, some backlash against the Boards was inevitable.
 To take the mighty Boards Of Canada down a peg though, you’d need an album that proved these nostalgic-glazed chill-out Emperors were lacking in bell-bottomed accoutrements.
 Geogaddi was that album.